corda/corda-docs/content/en/docs/corda-os/4.6/hello-world-running.md

 |____node.conf                     // The node's configuration file
 |____cordapps
 |____java/kotlin-source-0.1.jar  // Our IOU CorDapp

 ```

-Let’s start the nodes by running the following commands from the root of the project:
+Start the nodes by running the following commands from the root of the project:

 ```bash
 // On Windows